Peter Ford Student Grant

 l

-The form will open end of October.
+The form will open on October 1.

 • Mr. Benjamin Howe, University of Manchester, UK, presentation: Understanding the effect of temperature on the fatigue crack growth of austenitic stainless steels in hydrogenated water